Nelson Mandela Mural by Shepard Fairey

-The Nelson Mandela Mural is a 10-storey, 2174 ft2 public artwork on Juta Street in Braamfontein, Johannesburg, created by Shepard Fairey and completed in September 2014.
-It pays tribute to Nelson Mandela and the 25th anniversary of the Purple Rain Protest.
-The mural overlooks the Nelson Mandela Bridge, and is seen by many as a sequel to Fairey's iconic Barack Obama HOPE poster.
+The Purple Shall Govern Mural (historically known as the Nelson Mandela Mural) is a 10-storey, 2,174 square feet (202.0 m2) public artwork on Juta Street in Braamfontein, Johannesburg.
+Created by Shepard Fairey and completed in September 2014, the artwork pays tribute to Nelson Mandela and marks the 25th anniversary of the 1989 Purple Rain Protest.
+The mural overlooks the Nelson Mandela Bridge and has drawn stylistic comparisons to Fairey's 2008 Barack Obama "HOPE" poster.

-"It is a huge exclamation point in the heart of Johannesburg..." said Patrick Gaspard, American Ambassador to South Africa, "...It forces us to stop, and remember the long struggle for freedom in this country, and the miraculous achievements of Nelson Mandela."
+Former U.S. President Barack Obama and Graça Machel unveiled a silkscreen edition of the mural at the Mandela 100 USA Celebration Gala on April 27, 2019, held at the Smithsonian National Museum of African American History and Culture in Washington, D.C.

+In 2023, the artwork was featured prominently in the opening title sequence of the Netflix documentary series Working: What We Do All Day, hosted by Obama.
+On February 28, 2025, a silkscreen print of the artwork was auctioned in Cape Town in collaboration with the Black Coffee Foundation, setting a regional auction record for a Shepard Fairey print at R350,000.

-The project was curated and produced by Jesse Stagg with the support of the Nelson Mandela Foundation, the U.S. State department, Play Braamfontein, and the South African Consulate of Los Angeles.
+The public mural project and its subsequent limited silkscreen edition were curated and produced by Jesse Stagg.
+The mural was executed over four days by Shepard Fairey and his Obey Giant production crew, including Dan Flores and Rob Zagula, with institutional support from the Nelson Mandela Foundation, the U.S. State Department, Play Braamfontein, and the South African Consulate of Los Angeles.